Luzon: Interactions with the Portuguese

 The Portuguese were the first European explorers who recorded it in their charts as Luçonia or Luçon, calling the inhabitants Luções.
 Edmund Roberts, who visited Luzon in the early 19th century, wrote that Luzon was "discovered" in 1521.
+The Portuguese encountered Luzones, people from Luzon, as far away as the Malabar Coast in the Western part of India at South Asia serving as naval and mercenary muscle for the Portuguese armada in the wars against local Muslim kingdoms.

 Portuguese and Spanish accounts from the early to mid 1500s state that the Kingdom of Maynila was the same as the Kingdom of Luzon that was mentioned in Ming Dynasty Records (from the Tagalog or Malay name Lusong and Kapampangan name Lusung), and whose citizens had been called "Luções".

 Many people from Luzon were employed within Portuguese Malacca.
 For example, the spice magnate Regimo de Raja, based in Malacca, was highly influential and was appointed as Temenggong (Sea Lord)—a governor and chief general responsible for overseeing of maritime trade—by the Portuguese.
 As Temenggong, de Raja was also the head of an armada which traded and protected commerce in the Indian Ocean, the Strait of Malacca, the South China Sea, and the medieval maritime principalities of the Philippines.
 His father and wife carried on his maritime trading business after his death.
 Another important Malacca trader was Curia de Raja who also hailed from Luzon.
 The "surname" of "de Raja" or "diraja" could indicate that Regimo and Curia, and their families, were of noble or royal descent as the term is an abbreviation of Sanskrit adiraja.